WasmEdge/WasmEdge/examples/plugin/wasmedge-zlib/README.md

 # WasmEdge WASMEDGE-Zlib example.

-This is a example to demonstrate how to use wasmedge-zlib plugin of WasmEdge with C++.
+This is an example to demonstrate how to use `wasmedge-zlib` plugin of WasmEdge with C++.

 ## Prerequisites

 ### Install Emscripten SDK (C++ Compiler Toolkit for wasm targets).

-Follow the instructions below to install rust and wasm32-wasi target.

 ```bash
 cd ~/